marisarpo/horizons-week02/day3/comment_threads/README.md

 1. Create a delegated event handler attached to the top `.comments` div which is waiting for `click` events on the `.hide-replies` button to be clicked.<br>
-  When the event handler is trigger, traverse the DOM and find the `.replies` div as you did in *Part 2* but make it disappear with `$.hide()`.
+  When the event handler is triggered, traverse the DOM and find the `.replies` div as you did in *Part 2* but make it disappear with `$.hide()`.
 1. Create a delegated event handler attached to the top `.comments` div which is waiting for `click` events on the `.show-replies` button to be clicked.<br>
-  When the event handler is trigger, traverse the DOM and find the `.replies` div as you did in *Part 2* but make it appear with `$.show()`.
+  When the event handler is triggered, traverse the DOM and find the `.replies` div as you did in *Part 2* but make it appear with `$.show()`.

 ## Bonus 1: Better show/hide replies

 We should display the *Show/Hide Replies* buttons only when they are useful.
-If replies are already being show, there is no need to display the *Show Replies* button.
+If replies are already being shown, there is no need to display the *Show Replies* button.
 Similarly, if replies are already being hidden then there's no need to show the *Hide Replies* button.